 An 8-week experiential learning course focused on enhancing your reporting, interviewing and information gathering skills as they specifically relate to the modern sports landscape.
 Participants will have the opportunity to publish on CMN’s platform, build a multimedia portfolio, and develop your social media reporting skills.

 This course provides the ideal hands-on experience that separate you from the multitudes of sports journalism majors.
-The next session begins on November 11, 2019 and you can enroll until November 18.

 Want to teach with us?